ebarzegar/bioinformatics-portfolio/08_Variant_Calling_with_Galaxy/README.md

-# Project 8 – Variant Calling Workflow Using Galaxy
+# Project 8 – Variant Calling and Functional Annotation Using Galaxy

 ## Overview

-This project demonstrates a complete next-generation sequencing (NGS) variant-calling workflow using the Galaxy platform.
-Starting from raw Illumina paired-end sequencing reads, the workflow performs quality control, read trimming, sequence alignment, variant detection, visualization, and functional annotation to identify genomic variants.
+This project implements an end-to-end next-generation sequencing (NGS) variant-analysis workflow using **Galaxy**.
+Raw paired-end Illumina sequencing reads were processed through quality control, trimming, alignment to the human reference genome, variant calling, read-level visualization, and functional annotation.

-The project illustrates how multiple bioinformatics tools can be integrated into a reproducible workflow for analyzing high-throughput sequencing data.
+The workflow identified **37 PASS variants** across chromosomes 1, 17, and the mitochondrial genome and used SnpEff to predict their potential molecular consequences.

 ---

-## Learning Objectives

-- Understand Illumina paired-end sequencing data
-- Perform quality assessment using FastQC
-- Trim low-quality sequencing reads with Trimmomatic
-- Align sequencing reads to a reference genome using BWA-MEM
-- Detect genomic variants using LoFreq
-- Visualize alignments and variants using IGV
-- Annotate variants using SnpEff
-- Understand the complete workflow used in modern NGS variant analysis

----

 ## Workflow

-1. Download paired-end sequencing reads from Zenodo.
-2. Import sequencing data into Galaxy.
-3. Evaluate read quality using FastQC.
-4. Trim low-quality bases using Trimmomatic.
+**Paired-end FASTQ reads → FastQC → Trimmomatic → BWA-MEM → LoFreq → IGV → SnpEff**

+- **FastQC** – assessed the quality of the raw sequencing reads
+- **Trimmomatic** – removed low-quality sequence regions
-5. Align reads to the reference genome using BWA-MEM.
+- **BWA-MEM** – aligned paired reads to the hg38 human reference genome
-6. Detect sequence variants using LoFreq.
-7. Visualize alignments and variants in IGV.
-8. Annotate variants using SnpEff.
+- **LoFreq** – detected sequence variants and generated a VCF file
+- **IGV** – provided read-level visualization of selected variants
+- **SnpEff** – annotated predicted functional consequences using GRCh38.115

 ---

-## Tools Used
+## Key Results

-- Galaxy
-- FastQC
-- Trimmomatic
-- BWA-MEM
-- LoFreq
-- IGV
-- SnpEff
+- Identified **37 PASS variants**: 2 on chromosome 1, 6 on chromosome 17, and 29 in the mitochondrial genome.
+- Examined read-level support for a high-confidence **chr17 G→A** variant using IGV.
+- Functionally annotated detected variants with **SnpEff 5.4c**.
+- Identified predicted missense, synonymous, intronic, intergenic, and non-coding transcript effects.
+- Resolved a mitochondrial chromosome-naming incompatibility (`chrM` → `MT`) between the variant file and SnpEff database.

 ---

+## Tools & Technologies

+**Galaxy · FastQC · Trimmomatic · BWA-MEM · LoFreq · IGV · SnpEff · VCF · BAM · hg38/GRCh38**

+---

 ## Dataset

-Training material for Calling Variants in Non-diploid Systems
+**Training material for Calling Variants in Non-diploid Systems**

 https://zenodo.org/record/1251112